pepelsbey/pepelsbey.dev/src/articles/a-third-breath/index.md

----
-title: 'A third breath'
-desc: 'On February 5th, 2008 I published a post called “Second breath” on my old blog.
-It lasted for a while until I stopped posting in 2014.
-Eight years later I’m taking a _third breath_ and starting another blog.'
-date: 2022-09-26
-tags:
-    - Meta
-cover: true
-layout: article.njk
----

 On February 5th, 2008 I published a post called “[A second breath](https://pepelsbey.net/2008/02/second-breath/)” on my old blog.
 Unfortunately, it’s in Russian, so you might not have a chance to enjoy it.
 This post’s first comment suggested using jQuery to make rounded corners.
 [And it wasn’t a joke](https://jquery.malsup.com/corner/) 😳

 Anyway, as you might’ve guessed by the title, it wasn’t my first attempt at blogging.
 It lasted for a while until I stopped posting in 2014.
 You know, too busy with social media, conferences, podcasting, and other stuff.